Frequently Asked Questions

 It is now uncommon for German shops, restaurants, etc. to accept traveler's checks.
 If you wish to have money in cash on hand upon arrival in Berlin, you could exchange dollars for Euros at your bank in the United States, or you could take a preloaded travel debit card (available through AAA, for instance) and withdraw the funds in euros from an ATM in Berlin.

 You do not need to—and would most likely find it difficult to—open a bank account in Berlin.

 There is not currently a Bard College Berlin Family Weekend, though this might change in the future.
 However, parents and other close relatives are welcome and encouraged to visit students at their convenience.
-The Bard faculty representatives to Bard College Berlin, professors Florian Becker and Kerry Bystrom, would be very happy to meet with individual parents who are visiting Bard College Berlin.
+Associate Dean Kerry Bystrom would be very happy to meet with individual parents who are visiting Bard College Berlin.
 Please note that parents are not allowed to stay in their children’s dormitory rooms.
 Siblings and other student-age visitors are allowed to stay in dormitory rooms for a maximum of one week and only after they have been registered by Residential Life Coordinator Zoltan Helmich.